Elba Longo worried that the trauma her two sons experienced at an early age might one day turn them violent.

 "The camp provides a piece of the puzzle for those learning to cope with their grief," said Stephanie Handel, the camp coordinator and a children's grief therapist at the Wendt Center.
 "It's really important to know there are other kids out there who also have experienced death."

-The children are each partnered with a volunteer counselor who stays with them during the weekend.
+The children each are matched with a volunteer counselor who stays with them during the weekend.
 The staff members also have had a death in the family.

 Lora Ann Hamilton of Springfield, a volunteer who lost a younger brother to a chromosomal disorder when she was 14, said the camp provides fun activities to energize the children and just enough support to help them through the grieving process.